Scheduling State

 which finds a good set.- close_workers: bool (defaults to False)

-Whether or not to actually close the worker explicitly from here.
-Otherwise we expect some external job scheduler to finish off the worker.
+Whether to actually close the worker explicitly from here.
+Otherwise, we expect some external job scheduler to finish off the worker.

 - remove: bool (defaults to True)

-Whether or not to remove the worker metadata immediately or else wait for the worker to contact us.
+Whether to remove the worker metadata immediately or else wait for the worker to contact us.

 If close_workers=False and remove=False, this method just flushes the tasks in memory out of the workers and then returns.
 If close_workers=True and remove=False, this method will return while the workers are still in the cluster, although they won’t accept new tasks.
 If close_workers=False or for whatever reason a worker doesn’t accept the close command, it will be left permanently unable to accept new tasks and it is expected to be closed in some other way.